ahdis/hci-analyzer/input/pagecontent/development.md

 The identifier is taken from the input document as follows:
 * Input document = MTP/PRE/DIS/PADV/CARD => **Bundle.identifier**
    * If the additional information for CARD ("text" : "Medication Card") is missing, then follow the rules for LIST.
 It may happen that the externalDocumentId of another document (e.g. MTP) is used.
-This must be tolerated at the moment, as long as no other differentiation CARD/LIST is possible.
+This must be tolerated at the moment, as long as no other differentiation CARD/LIST is possible (<https://github.com/hl7ch/ch-emed/issues/140>).
 The drug will be referenced correctly in any case, e.g. in a later PADV.
 * Input document = LIST
    * MedicationStatement => extension.url = **"externalDocumentId"** -> valueIdentifier
       * If it exists from this extension: `http://fhir.ch/ig/ch-emed/StructureDefinition/ch-emed-ext-treatmentplan`